simples707data/simples/fproject/readme.md

 1. NLTK's Keyword.TF-IDF analysis produced a 'score' of the words based on their frequency within sentences.
 However, the list of words alone offered little insight.
 The scoring system may have been more useful if the list of words generated could have been linked back to the individual posts within the main dataframe.
 However, this was challenging to do and was not achieved within the timeframe.

 2. As part of the above process I also ran the whole text through NLTK's word tokenizer.
-On its own knowing whether the words used were verbs or nouns was of little use.
+On its own, knowing whether the words used were verbs or nouns was of little use.
 Again, may have been more useful information if it could have been brought back into the main dataframe and re-associated with the individual posts and threads.

-There are several likely reasons for this.
+There are several likely reasons for the difficulty in getting more information about the topics and themes of the posts.
 One is the disjointed nature of the conversations and difficulty of grouping the conversations effectively.
-Another is that there was a lot of noise in the text that was only partially successful in cleaning up.
+Another is that there was a lot of noise in the text that I was only partially successful in cleaning up.
 The lists of topics and words that were generated by these tools were, as such, often peppered with non-words and characters that inhibited a proper functioning of the algorithm.
 What was produced made little sense.

-The best indicators of topic are given by analysis of questions, brand meantions (urls) and counts of phrasal nouns.
+So in the end, the best indicators of topic were given by more simple methods.
+Analysing questions, brand meantions (urls) and counts of phrasal nouns.

 ## Links and Brand Mentions

 Url stems are a good proxy for brand mentions.
-Few entities get a mention without being linked to in thie kind of environment.
+Few entities get a mention without being linked to in this kind of environment.

 <img src="https://github.com/simples707data/simples/blob/master/fproject/LinkStems.PNG">